tplatt37/a-new-startup-eks-cicd/README.md

 * CodeCommit Repo for the Application code, and a Helm Chart
 * ECR Repo for holding the Container Image of the app
+* S3 Bucket to serve as a Helm Chart Repo
 * A DynamoDB Table, SNS Topic, and SQS queue required by the app
 * Three CI/CD Pipelines:
 1. To build a container image of the app